 Criteria for eligible Intern Host Organizations

-- An organization with legal status in Canada
+- An organization with legal status in Canada (Nonprofit or small business of up to 100 employees.)

 - Provide on-the-job training, orientation, and mentoring to interns to maximize their experience